 Applying this ratio, you can also calculate a projected average home price for a house or apartment that rents for $1,000.
 For Dallas, it comes out to be $192,137.
 However, represents the entire market.
 Actual home values will vary based on other factors such as proximity to commercial centers, access to transit, and home size.
 Rentals tend to be smaller (and therefore less expensive) than for-sale properties, so these values may overestimate true market prices.

-One of the many reasons Dallas has been growing over the years is because young people have moved there and continue to do so, and the preferred starting with rental properties before buying their own home.
+One of the many reasons Dallas has been growing over the years is because young people have moved there and continue to do so, and they preferred starting with rental properties before buying their own homes.
 The demand for rental units has increased over the last year, so it’s the perfect opportunity to invest in Dallas real estate.

 Hence, as a rental property investor, you get a huge percentage of renters in Dallas— around 60% — which shows that investing in the Dallas housing market could be a major investment success in the years to come.